arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 The Nano ESP32 has two headers: the **analog** and **digital**.
 Listed here are the **default** pins that comply with previous Nano form factor designs.

-The following pins are available on the board.
+The following pins are available on the board:

 | Pin      | Type    | Function                                    |
 | -------- | ------- | ------------------------------------------- |